Asset-Based Loan

 Asset-based loans are a family of products that share a key similarity: the financing is secured with an asset provided by the borrower.

-Potential assets that can secure the loan include vehicles, machinery, inventory, or even your accounts receivable.
-For example, if you were to secure the loan with your construction equipment, you might be able to borrow somewhere around 50% of its value.
-If you instead used accounts receivables, it could be possible to borrow more like 80% of its value.
+Overview Asset-Based Loans are a financing option that allows you to use potential assets to secure the loan.
+These assets can be vehicles, machinery, inventory, or even your accounts receivable.
+For instance, if you decide to use your construction equipment as collateral, you might be eligible to borrow approximately 50% of its value.
+On the other hand, if you opt for accounts receivable, you could potentially borrow up to 80% of its value.

 The interest rates vary widely for asset-based loans.
 The best products might offer 6% interest rates to qualified borrowers, while other loans might reach 30% for certain borrowers.